 - change in the size or shape of one breast

 Nipple pain is most likely not cancer.
-If you have other symptoms or breast cancer, it’s worth getting checked out.
+If you have other symptoms of breast cancer, it’s worth getting checked out.

-Moms who breastfeed can sometimes develop sore nipples from the suction, especially when your baby first starts to latch on.
-Expressing milk with a breast pump can also cause nipple pain if the shield is ill-fitting, or if the suction is too high.
+Women who breastfeed can sometimes develop sore nipples from the suction, especially when your baby first starts to latch on.
+Expressing milk with a breast pump can also cause nipple pain if the shield is ill-fitting or if the suction is too high.

 Pain in the nipples could also be a sign of one of these infections:

 Mastitis is an infection that makes the breast swell up, turn red, and become sore.
 Other symptoms include a fever and chills.

 You can develop mastitis when milk gets trapped in one of your milk ducts and bacteria start to grow inside.
 Your doctor can prescribe antibiotics to treat the infection.

 Untreated mastitis can lead to a collection of pus in your breast called an abscess.
 See your doctor right away if you’re breastfeeding and have pain in your nipple along with any of these symptoms:

 - pain while nursing